DinoChiesa/Apigee-Crowdtwist-Mediation/README.md

 ## Bugs

 * The mock upstream does not strictly verify timestamps.

+* The mock server does not issue the same errors as is documented for the CT service.

 * The credentials for Crowdtwist are stored in plaintext (unencrypted).
-This is donw only for demonstration purposes.
+This is done only for demonstration purposes.
 Before using this proxy in production, modify it to use an encrypted KVM store in Apigee Edge.